cblanke2/gusty.bike/README.md

 * Add text, image carousels, embedded videos, and so on, onto a page using the side bar while in edit mode.

+### Creating an Image Slider
+* To create an image carousel, simply follow these instructions:
+  * 1 - Log in to the administrator account
+  * 2 - Select the content sidebar from the toolbar
+  * 3 - Click the add button next to _Content_ and select _Carosuel_ under Bootstrap 4
+  * 4 - Change any desired options and click _Save_
+  * 5 - Select _NewsBlog_ from the _Application_ options dropdown menu
+  * 6 - Click the add button next to _Carosuel_ and select _Carousel slide_ under Bootstrap 4
+  * 7 - Select or upload an image using the pop up window, modify any desired options, and click _Save_

 ### Initializing The Blog